airbytehq/airbyte/docs/faq/data-loading.md

 ## **What happens if a sync fails?**

-You won't loose data when a sync fails, however, no data will be added or updated in your destination.
+You won't lose data when a sync fails, however, no data will be added or updated in your destination.

 Airbyte will automatically attempt to replicate data 3 times.
 You can see and export the logs for those attempts in the connection detail page.
 You can access this page through the Source or Destination detail page.

-You can configure a Slack webhook to warn you when a sync failed.
+You can configure a Slack webhook to warn you when a sync fails.

-In the future you will be able to configuration other notification method (email, Sentry) and an option to create a GitHub issue with the logs.
-We’re still working on it, and the purpose would be to help the community and the Airbyte team fix the issue as soon as possible, especially if it is a connector issue.
+In the future you will be able to configure other notification method (email, Sentry) and an option to create a GitHub issue with the logs.
+We’re still working on it, and the purpose would be to help the community and the Airbyte team to fix the issue as soon as possible, especially if it is a connector issue.

 Until Airbyte has this system in place, here is what you can do: